aelbagory2023/web-client-pocket/src/components/item/item.anatomy.md

 - hasValidReadUrl — TRUE (this indicates the item can be parsed)

 #### PROPOSAL
-- isParsed — having a clear indicator whether something has be parsed would reduce the need for the regex.
+- isParsed — having a clear indicator whether something has been parsed would reduce the need for the regex.

 ---